 From there, I was determined to not throw away all of the work I had done.
 I still had a modest customer base, along with all of my original designs, so I made the decision to rebrand the company as Guerrilla Tees.
 At the same time, I partnered up with another t shirt shop.
 In 3 years we went from 7 people to almost 35.
 We started with 2 manuals, and ended up running 4 auto’s and 5 manuals in a new 20,000 sq ft building.

 It was around this time when I made the decision that I had to move on.
 My vision wasn’t to run an enormous factory, and I didn’t want to settle for partners who had a different philosophy on business.
 So again, I decided to pack up and move my part of the business.

-Over the few years I was with Crazy Dog, I had been finishing a building on my property that was originally intended to be a studio.
+Over the few years I was with that company, I had been finishing a building on my property that was originally intended to be a studio.
 That’s when everything came together and I realized that I could run my own business from home.
 I had a brand new auto, 2 new manuals, a nice embroidery machine, and a few dye sub presses.
 I also had a few websites that were making some money, and a decent number of local customers.
 So, once again, I decided to go for it.